Just because it's through a webcam doesn't mean you can't dress to impress.

 Should you wear a suit?

 This is a dilemma many men face when it comes to the video job interview.
 Some may argue that wearing a suit is an absolute must, while others may feel that it's an overkill.
-Truth is, there is no right or wrong answer when it comes to this; it all depends on the organization that you're interviewing with and their work culture.
+Truth is, there is no right or wrong answer when it comes to video job interviews; it all depends on the organization that you're interviewing with and their work culture.

 The idea of a video interview might sound scary if it's your first time, but you can certainly ace it with sufficient preparation beforehand.
 For more tips on succeeding in your video interview, check out the articles below: